-Three of the C3 partner institutions, University of California at Berkeley, Columbia University, and the University of Michigan, will host C3/LADO faculty-recruitment visits on their campuses in September and October.
+Three of the C3 partner institutions: University of California at Berkeley, Columbia University, and the University of Michigan, will host C3/LADO visits on their campuses in September and October.

-While these events are designed specifically for underrepresented graduate students, including students from educationally disadvantaged backgrounds, students of color, and disabled students, all graduate students entering the job market this year are welcome to attend.
+While these events are designed specifically for underrepresented graduate students, including students from educationally disadvantaged backgrounds and students of color, all graduate students are welcome to attend.
 Registration is required.

-The C3/LADO visits are designed to cultivate interest in liberal arts colleges and to introduce liberal arts college teaching to underrepresented graduate students.
+The C3/LADO visits are designed to cultivate interest in liberal arts colleges and to provide feedback on faculty job-application materials

 Launched in 2012 and funded by The Andrew W. Mellon Foundation, C3-Creating Connections Consortium seeks to promote full participation in higher education by building capacity, investing in cohorts of talented graduate students and faculty from underrepresented groups, and creating and nurturing connections between organizations committed to institutional change.
 In partnership with the Liberal Arts Diversity Officers Consortium (LADO), C3’s member institutions include Bates College, Connecticut College, Middlebury College, and Williams College, as well as Columbia University, University of California at Berkeley, University of Chicago, and University of Michigan.